Science and Technology Policy Fellowships

 Solar Energy Innovators Program

-Applicants must have a commitment from the proposed host institution (utility, energy service company, or PUC) at the time of application and should have recently obtained a bachelor’s, master’s, or doctorate degree or be mid-career experts in fields relevant to electricity generation, transmission, or distribution.
+Applicants must have a commitment from the proposed host institution (utility, energy service company, or PUC) at the time of application and should have recently obtained a bachelor’s, master’s, or doctorate degree, or be mid-career experts in fields relevant to electricity generation, transmission, or distribution.
 Relevant fields include but are not limited to science, technology, mathematics, engineering, public policy, economics, business, and law.
-Participants are expected to apply the expertise gained from their education and research experiences to assist in developing and supporting new and ongoing projects at their respective host institution.
+ORISE is currently accepting applications on a rolling basis.
 Those selected will receive an annual stipend, allowances for health insurance and research-related expenses, and limited reimbursement for relocation expenses.